AUSSDA/reproducible_research/open_science_reproducible_research.md

 Foster developed a whole taxonomy of Open Science that picks up various aspects of these definitions:
 ![Foster Taxonomy of Open Science](https://www.openscience.no/sites/default/files/media/bilder/2021/02/os_taxonomy.png "Taxonomy of Open Science by Ponitka et al 2015, https://doi.org/10.1145/2809563.2809571")

-Please note that in recent years, the Open Science movement has shifted away from demanding "open data" to making data "FAIR" (Findable, Accessible, Interoperable, Re-usable; [Wilkinson et al 2016](https://doi.org/10.1038/sdata.2016.18)).
-One reason therefor is that there are some very good justifications to restrict the access to data.
-A common reason for access restrictions in the Social Sciences is protecting the privacy of research subjects (in line with data protection regulations).
-Hence, data do not need to be completely "open" to be "FAIR", however, the conditions under which access to data is possible need to be outlined clearly.
-Also, the concept of FAIR data comprises many more aspects and requires researchers e.g. to choose a mature, trustworthy repository to publish their data with a DOI to guarantee that data is findable.
+In recent years, the Open Science movement has shifted away from demanding "open data" and noe emphasises making data "FAIR" (Findable, Accessible, Interoperable, Re-usable; [Wilkinson et al 2016](https://doi.org/10.1038/sdata.2016.18)) because there are good justifications to restrict access to - some - data: In the Social Sciences  protecting the privacy of research subjects (in line with data protection regulations) is important.
+In order to still make such data FAIR, they do not need to be completely open but the access conditions to the data need to be outlined clearly.

-If you would like to dive deeper into this topic and learn how you can make your data FAIR (and thereby comply to the requirements of many funding bodies), you can find some useful sources in our webinar slides on ["Research data management in the Social Sciences"](https://www.doi.org/10.5281/zenodo.14258222) and ["Data Protection in Research"](https://www.doi.org/10.5281/zenodo.14824581).
+FAIR data comprises many more aspects and requires researchers e.g. to choose a mature, trustworthy repository to publish their data with a DOI to guarantee that data is findable.
+Are you interested in knowing more about FAIR data?
+Find some useful sources in our webinar slides on ["Research data management in the Social Sciences"](https://www.doi.org/10.5281/zenodo.14258222) and ["Data Protection in Research"](https://www.doi.org/10.5281/zenodo.14824581)!

 <!-- style="background-color: #E72E6B; color: white"-->
 > **__Quiz I__**
 >
->Take a second to read through the definitions again and think about what they have in common!
-Then check all the characteristics the definitions have in common in the boxes below.
+>Take a second to read through the definitions of Open Science again!
+Then tick all correct statements.
 >
 >Click on the lightbulb to get some hints!